• Home

 Signs of a balanced Solar Plexus Chakra: By balancing this chakra, we feel more energetic, confident, productive, and focused.

-Mantra: The seed mantra (beej mantra) of Manipura Chakra is ‘Ram’.
+Mantra: The seed mantra (beej mantra) of Manipura Chakra is ‘Ram.’

 Yoga poses for Solar Plexus Chakra alignment: Working on Manipura Chakra can be done in poses like Classical Forward Bend (Paschimottanasana), Classical Cobra Pose (Bhujangasana), and Bow Pose (Dhanurasana).
+Core-strengthening and heat-building practices are most activating for this chakra.
+Kapalbhati pranayama is also particularly effective for stimulating Solar Plexus Chakra energy.

 4. Anahata Chakra – Heart Chakra